Getting to the Park

 July 1, 1941.

 Why was the park established?

-The Park was established to preserve the cave system, including Mammoth Cave, the scenic river valleys of the Green and Nolin rivers, and a section of south central Kentucky's hill country.
+The park was established to preserve the cave systems, including Mammoth Cave, the scenic river valleys of the Green and Nolin rivers, and a section of south-central Kentucky's hill country.

 The name "Mammoth" was first used to describe the cave in the early 1800s.
 It refers to the "mammoth" size of the cave's chambers and avenues, not the prehistoric elephant-like mammal.